-- Complete and accurate academic histories - Requests for transcripts and enrollment verifications - Effective methods of course registration including add/drop and withdrawals. - Verification and awarding of degrees and certificates - Communication and administration of academic policies, past and present - Publication of semester course schedules - Scheduling of classrooms - Compliance with Family Educational Rights to Privacy Act (FERPA), which ensures the student's right to privacy
+- Complete and accurate academic histories - Requests for transcripts and enrollment verifications - Effective methods of course registration including add/drop and withdrawals - Verification and awarding of degrees and certificates - Communication and administration of academic policies, past and present - Publication of semester course schedules - Scheduling of classrooms - Compliance with Family Educational Rights to Privacy Act (FERPA), which ensures the student's right to privacy

-Transcripts may be ordered by completing a "Request for Official Transcripts" at the Registrar's Office or through the Helena College website at www.helenacollege.edu.
+Transcripts may be ordered by completing a "Request for Official Transcripts" form at the Registrar's Office or through the Helena College website at http://helenacollege.edu/registration_transcripts/transcriptrequests.aspx.
 There is a \$3 fee for official transcripts.
 Please expect 3-5 days for processing.